Top Asian Airlines Flight Attendant Uniforms - Glamourous or Functional?

 Air Asia’s Cabin Crew with HPE Clothing

 Besides being functional, comfort is also important.
-That is why Air Asia worked with HPE (High-Performance Engineering) Clothing Company to create a special edition of high-performance uniforms for their cabin crew.
+Air Asia worked with HPE (High-Performance Engineering) Clothing Company to create a special edition of high-performance uniforms for their cabin crew.
 HPE clothing is known for its cutting-edge fabric technology that helps the flight attendant overcome the physical demand and stress while flying.
 The uniform is designed to control body temperature, regulate blood flow, and diminish muscular fatigue.
-This allows the cabin crew to look elegant and stylish, while increasing the functionality of the suit.
+This allows the cabin crew to look elegant and stylish.

 Air Asia also opted for the "dress down" look for the weekend.
-Therefore, if you travel on Saturday and Sunday, you will see Air Asia cabin crews in their casual wear, like jeans or short-sleeve blouse.
+If you travel on Saturday and Sunday, you will see Air Asia cabin crews in their casual wear of jeans or short-sleeve blouse.

 Singapore Airline Flight Attendant's Uniform

-Clad in the figure-hugging sarong kebaya uniform.
-The Singapore Girl advertising campaign has often been labeled as sexist.
+Clad in the figure-hugging sarong kebaya uniform, the Singapore Girl advertising campaign was often labeled as sexist.
 Sexist or otherwise, it worked and became an industry icon.

 SIA's flight attendant uniforms were designed by the celebrated Parisian couturier Pierre Balmain.
 It was based on the traditional sarong kebaya, a traditional dress worn in Malaysia, Singapore, Indonesia, Brunei, Burma, Southern Thailand, and the Southern Philippines.